 Myth: Cancer is a “fight” you have to “win”

-iStock/kupicoo “Many people think of cancer as a battle that can be won by the most determined and committed patient.
+“Many people think of cancer as a battle that can be won by the most determined and committed patient.
 Unfortunately, that is simply not the case.
 Even the patient who follows her oncologist’s instructions perfectly may succumb to her illness.
 The image of a prizefighter knocking out the enemy simply does not happen for many patients.
 Sometimes, a more realistic goal is to improve quality of life.
 Setting small goals for overall health can be important to monitor progress.
 Celebrating small achievements can be very meaningful.” —Ashley Sumrall, MD, FACP, section chief of neuro-oncology at the Levine Cancer Institute in Charlotte, North Carolina.
-These are hopeful cancer statistics that everyone should know.
+To keep things in perspective, these are hopeful cancer statistics that everyone should know.

 Myth: Cancer just happens, there’s nothing you can do to prevent it

-iStock/Chiociolla “Up to 50 percent of all cancers can be prevented through healthy lifestyle choices such as exercise, diet, and avoidance of toxins.
+“Up to 50 percent of all cancers can be prevented through healthy lifestyle choices such as exercise, diet, and avoidance of toxins.
 I recommend you exercise frequently, even if it is only for a short while each time, and try to keep a routine of being physically active.
 It’s also important to establish healthy eating habits by avoiding excess sugar and heavily processed foods and including lots of fruits and vegetables.” —Ted James, MD, MS, FACS, member of the board of directors of the American Cancer Society’s New England Division.
-Try these 30 simple ways you can prevent cancer.
+To get a jump start on reducing your risk, try these 30 simple ways you can prevent cancer.